© 2026 New Hampshire Public Radio

 Deesha Philyaw

-Deesha Philyaw is author, columnist, and public speaker.
+Deesha Philyaw is an author, columnist, and public speaker.
 Her debut short story collection, The Secret Lives of Church Ladies, won the PEN/Faulkner Award for Fiction, the Story Prize, and the LA Times Book Prize among others.

 Gwydion Suilebhan